Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 	<figcaption></figcaption>
 </figure>

-Retrieves all top group nodes in the DCC's scenegraph.
+Retrieves all top group nodes in the DCC's scene graph.
 Outputs a list of top group nodes.

 Works for Maya.